arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 But wait, this is not what we wanted.
 The DOM was supposed to be manipulated only when we click on our extension's icon on the toolbar and NOT by default.

 We have a problem now.
-Clicking on extension's icon is a Chrome event and hence our `content.js` wont have access to it and hence wont be able to trigger the `fetchRatings` functions.
+Clicking on extension's icon is a Chrome event and hence our `content.js` wont have access to it and hence wont be able to trigger the `fetchRatings` function.
 Our `background.js` file will have access to the chrome event but it doesn't have access to DOM and hence cant manipulate it.

 If we can find some way to trigger `content.js` from `background.js` we will be able to achieve the desired behavior.